 The outdoor shut-off valve for your home is usually near where the hose bibs are located, possibly on the inside of the house.
 This may be a tap, knob, or lever style of handle and may be located inside the wall with an access door.
 Turn it off accordingly to restrict the water flow.

 Remove any hoses that are currently attached to hose bibs around the outside of your home, and drain any water from the hoses.
 You’ll want to store the hoses along with the bibs, so organize the hose and prepare it for storage.
 It may be worth ensuring all is dry before leaving it for the winter to minimize the chances of rusting.

 Clear Any Water & Debris From Hose Bibs

 Now you’ll want to clear any water or debris that may still be in the hose bibs themselves.
 After the hoses have been removed, you can turn on the outdoor faucet tap to run water and clear any debris and remaining water to flow out.

 Return to the shut-off valve, and place a bucket underneath.
 Open the shut-off valve drain to let any water still inside the valve come out.
 Once all of the water has been cleared out and drained, close the cap or plug – this is normally a small metal plug or cap located on the inside of the valve.

 Leaving the hose bib valves open is OK, as any water that enters the bib will just flow out now (instead of freezing).

 Contact Harbord – The Home Insurance People!

-If you have any questions or want any more info on how to keep your hose bibs from freezing during the winter, or if you want any other tips on how to keep your home safe from claims, please contact us today!
+If you have any questions or want any more info on keeping your hose bibs from freezing during the winter, or if you want any other tips on keeping your home safe from claims, please contact us today!
 Our helpful agents can answer any questions you may have.
 We’re also always happy to offer quick and free insurance quotes to help you compare and save money too!